EverythingVulnerable/MsAccessMonster/README.md

 A fast tool for bruteforcing the Ms Access SQL Injection vulnerable sites with 3k+ possible table names.

 ### Compatible devices
-- As this is a python tool, it will run in all devices Termux and Debian based OS.
+- As this tool is completely written in python, it will run in all devices including, Termux and Debian based OS ( Ubuntu, Kali etc. ).

 ### Installation & running process
 - For Termux ( Android )